 The City of Lancaster is the local government district of Lancashire with the status of a city and non-metropolitan district.
 This district is situated to the west of the Craven Local Plan area.
-It is named after its largest settlement, Lancaster, but encompasses a much larger area of 576.2km2, including the towns of Carnforth, Heysham, and Morecambe.
+It is named after its largest settlement, Lancaster, but encompasses a much larger area of 576.2km, including the towns of Carnforth, Heysham, and Morecambe.
 Since August 2016, its rural hinterland includes a section of the Yorkshire Dales National Park.
 According to the Government's mid-2016 population estimates, the district has a population of approximately 143,500.
 The area borders the Morecambe Bay SPA to its western boundary.

-Lancaster City Council have produced a Strategic Policies and Land Allocations Development Plan Document (DPD), which will direct where homes, employment land, services and future investment will go in the district over the next 15 years.
-It will identify land to meet specific development needs of the district, as well as areas which are worthy of protection from development due to their environmental, economic and social value.
+Lancaster City Council updated their Local Development Scheme (LDS) in February 2022, which sets out all the documents which form part of the Lancaster District Local Plan.
+The Council completed work on the Strategic Policies and Land Allocations Development Plan Document (DPD), which will direct where homes, employment land, services and future investment will go in the district.
+It identifies land to meet specific development needs of the district, as well as areas which are worthy of protection from development due to their environmental, economic and social value.
 Consultation on the draft Strategic Policies & Lane Allocations DPD and the refresh of the Development Management DPD consultation was from January 2017 for 8 weeks.
-It is expected that the Local Plan Update will be completed ('adopted') in September 2018.

 Overall, 363 responses were received to the 'Developing a Local Plan for Lancaster District' consultation (preferred options stage) which ended in March 2017.
 Key raised concerns related to the scale of development proposed, infrastructure delivery, development viability and impacts on the natural and historic environment.
-The City Council state that the outcomes of the consultation, sustainability assessment and other evidence will be used by officers to inform and complete the preparation of the Local Plan for the Lancaster District.
+The City Council stated at the time that the outcomes of the consultation, sustainability assessment and other evidence would be used by officers to inform and complete the preparation of the Local Plan for the Lancaster District.

-A formal publication version of the Local Plan is to be reported to Full Council towards the end of 2017, with public consultation in early 2018.
-Once adopted by the council, the Strategic Policies and Land Allocations DPD and accompanying Policies Map will replace any site specific guidance from the strikethrough edition of the Lancaster District Local Plan 1996-2016 (adopted in 2004 and reviewed in 2008).
+The Strategic Policies and Land Allocations DPD and accompanying Policies Map replace any site specific guidance from the strikethrough edition of the Lancaster District Local Plan 1996-2016 (adopted in 2004 and reviewed in 2008).